 The new HPRP programs started in November and December 2009.
-Since that time, they have prevented homelessness for 385 households, and assisted 223 households with rapid rehousing assistance.
+Since that time, they have served a total of 691 households.

 Point-in-Time Count.
 Springfield's January 2011 point-in-time count showed that, in 2010, Homes Within Reach continued to reduce street homelessness; the count identified five individuals on the street (down from a high of 98 individuals on the street in 2004).
 Unfortunately, despite increased production of permanent supportive housing, the City experienced small increases in the number of chronically homeless individuals and in the overall number of individuals.
 The City attributes this increase to continued troubles in the nation's economy, with a corresponding high rate of unemployment in Springfield, combined with federal and state cuts to funding for mainstream social services programs.